top of page

 Pranamaya Kosha: The Energy Body

-Manomaya Kosha: The Mental Body
+Manomaya Kosha: The Mental and Emotional Body

 Vijnanamaya Kosha: The Wisdom Body